dazhwu/pydynpd/vignettes/pydynpd.md

 We developed a python package (pydynpd) which implements all the features in dynamic panel model with GMM (general method of moments).
-These features include: (1) difference and system GMM, (2) one-step and two-step estimators, (3) robust standard errors including the one suggested by [@windmeijer2005finite], (4) Hansen over-identification test, (5) Arellano-Bond test for autocorrelation, (6) time dummies, (7) allows users to collapse instruments to reduce instrument proliferation issue,
+These features include: (1) difference and system GMM, (2) one-step, two-step, and iterative estimators, (3) robust standard errors including the one suggested by [@windmeijer2005finite], (4) Hansen over-identification test, (5) Arellano-Bond test for autocorrelation, (6) time dummies, (7) allows users to collapse instruments to reduce instrument proliferation issue,